Allergies and Hayfever

 Previously called RAST testing, IgE Allergy panels identify what triggers a response for you.
 This then allows you to better manage your symptoms.
 Order a test today.

-Spring can be a time when pollen from flowering plants, a key trigger for the allergic response can cause hayfever with symptoms such as increased mucus, itchiness, watery eyes, sneezing, runny nose and congestion.
+Springtime can be the worst time for pollen from flowering plants.
+This is a key trigger for the allergic response.
+Causing hayfever with symptoms such as increased mucus, itchiness, watery eyes, sneezing, runny nose and congestion.

 Once you have identified what triggers your response learning to manage symptoms is easier.
-See our tips on How to Reduce Indoor Allergens.
+Read our tips on How to Reduce Indoor Allergens.